drocarmo/drocarmo.github.com/_posts/2014-03-31-why-framerjs-matters.markdown

 ### Improving the communication around Interaction Design.

-This past week, I gave a small presentation on Framer.js at our weekly code review at DevMynd (this article actually stemmed from the talk).
+This past week, I gave a small presentation on Framer.js at our weekly code review at DevMynd (this post actually stemmed from the talk).
 During the presentation, I spoke a little bit on what my process was like designing [MassTransit](http://dribbble.com/drocarmo/projects/179244-MassTransit) with one of our team members, [Erin Hochstatter](https://twitter.com/prettyhandsome).
-I designed the iOS app all in Photoshop and handed over assets as well as a few numbers around type size, containers, iconography, etc.
+I designed the iOS app all in Photoshop and handed over assets as well as a few numbers around type size, container widths, iconography, etc.

 Although I was pleased with the visuals, static images and numbers weren't enough.
 I know, _huge shocker_.
 There were multiple occasions where I had to sit with Erin to explain an interaction I had imagined or instances where she had to pull me and ask.
 Erin was relying solely on my word to understand the desired interaction, no visual representation.
 This is where Framer.js would have been an excellent tool for my workflow.